Both Sophos UTM and Sophos UTM Manager can integrate with third-party remote management and monitoring tools (RMMs). This integration allows you to:

 Kaseya setup links

-LabTech software setup links
+LabTech software setup information

-Level Platforms (Managed Workplace) setup links
+Level Platforms (Managed Workplace) setup information

 Note: Level Platforms knowledgebase may not be accessible without a valid site login.